jrstrick/Arduino_IDE_Tool_Skeleton/readme.md

 Dive into the build/shared/tools directory, and  and clone this archive into a directory named Tool_Skeleton there.
-If you downloaded the zip archive, rename the directory Tool_Skeleton-master to Tool_Skeleton and put it in build/shared/tools.
+If you downloaded the zip archive, rename the directory Arduino_IDE_Tool_Skeleton-master to Tool_Skeleton and put it in build/shared/tools.
 Tool_Skeleton based tools won't build without all the Arduino stuff upstream.